kjdev/nginx-keyval/README.md

 The optional `connect_timeout` parameter sets the Redis connection timeout seconds (default value is `3`).

-The optional `timeout` parameter sets the time after which key-value pairs are removed (default value is `0` seconds).
+The optional `ttl` parameter sets the time to live which key-value pairs are removed (default value is `0` seconds).

 Example